npatta01/mobile-deep-learning-classifier/docs/1_deploy_mobile.md

 ## References
 - [Expo](https://expo.io/): is a free and open source toolchain built around React Native to help you build native iOS and Android projects using JavaScript and React.
--[GitHub Help: Distributing Large Binaries] (https://help.github.com/articles/about-releases/) Some projects require distributing large files, such as binaries or installers, in addition to distributing source code.
+-[GitHub Help: Distributing Large Binaries](https://help.github.com/articles/about-releases/) Some projects require distributing large files, such as binaries or installers, in addition to distributing source code.

 If you need to distribute large files within your repository, we recommend that you create releases for your projects on GitHub.
 Releases allow you to include binary files, such as compiled programs.
 For more information, visit "Creating releases."